telerik/document-processing-docs/libraries/radspreadprocessing/formats-and-conversion/import-and-export-to-excel-file-formats/xlsformatprovider.md

 # Using XlsFormatProvider

-__XlsFormatProvider__ makes it easy to import and export XLS files.
+__XlsFormatProvider__ makes it easy to import and export to Excel XLS files.

 >The __XlsFormatProvider__ requires references to the following assembly:

 >* Telerik.Windows.Documents.Spreadsheet.FormatProviders.Xls.dll

-Once you reference the aforementioned assemblies, you need to create an instance of the __XlsFormatProvider__ in order to import and export XLS files.
+Once you reference the aforementioned assemblies, you need to create an instance of the __XlsFormatProvider__ in order to import and export Excel XLS files.
 This provider appears in the Telerik.Windows.Documents.Spreadsheet.FormatProviders.Xls namespace. __XlsFormatProvider__ implements the __IWorkbookFormatProvider__ interface, which in turn appears in the Telerik.Windows.Documents.Spreadsheet.FormatProviders.
 Depending on the whether you would like to work with the concrete class or the interface, you would need to include either the first or both namespaces.

 ## Import

-__Example 1__ shows how to import an xls file using a FileStream.
+__Example 1__ shows how to import an Excel xls file using a FileStream.
 The code assures that a file with the specified name exists.
 Further, the sample instantiates an __XlsFormatProvider__ and passes a FileStream to its __Import()__ method.

-#### __[C#] Example 1: Import Xls file__
+#### __[C#] Example 1: Import Excel xls file__

 {{region cs-radspreadprocessing-formats-and-conversion-xls-xlsformatprovider_0}}